-If you are new to sports betting, one of the biggest questions you may have is, how do betting odds work?
-Odds can seem complex and difficult to get your head around.
-However, betting odds are not as complex as many people may believe them to be.
+If you are new to the idea of sports betting, one of the biggest questions you may have to answer is how betting odds work.
+Odds can seem complex and difficult to understand.
+However, betting odds are not as complex as many people believe them to be.

-Unfortunately, newcomers to sports betting may become bogged down with betting odds.
-Once you understand them, you won't have any difficulty making a winning bet that pays out a nice profit.
+Unfortunately, newcomers to sports betting may become lost and bogged down with betting odds.
+Once you understand them, you won't have any difficulty placing bets and making a winning bet with a nice profit.

 Understanding and calculating odds should be learned by anyone who makes sports bets.
 It will take a little time, but it will certainly pay off in the end.

-We will go into everything from how betting odds work, what the number on the right and the number on the left mean below.
-Take a look at betting odds explained.
+We will explain how betting odds work and what the numbers on the right and the left mean below.
+Take a look at the explanation of the betting odds.

 What Are Odds?